|Guide||♦||22 Triplogs||Mine 0||0 Topics|

 Bumble Bee Valley

-Overview: The Black Canyon Trail is recognized as a National Recreational Trail and at the time I am writing this (December 2010), it is a work in progress.
-Information on history as well as trail work events can be found at www.bctaz.com.
+The Black Canyon Trail is recognized as a National Recreational Trail and at the time I am writing this (December 2010), it is a work in progress.
+Information on history and trail work events can be found at www.bctaz.com.
 At this time the BCT website only provides information on the trail and trailheads as far north as Soap Springs Rd.
 Information on other sections will be added to Hike Arizona as I or others explore them.

-This section of trail is recently constructed/maintained and is mostly single track.
-It appears that it previously followed Crown King Rd as there are a couple of markers there, but the single track is a lot nicer for hiking.
+This section of trail is recently constructed/maintained and is mostly single-track.
+It appears it previously followed Crown King Rd as there are a couple of markers there, but the single track is much nicer for hiking.
 There are great views of the Bradshaws.
 As you near Bumble Bee you are hiking through the valley below the Sunset Point rest stop on I-17.

-Hike: The hike can be done in either direction, but I have done it from south to north as I knew where to start at the south end but not the north end when I began the hike.
-From the south end the trail north begins across Crown King Rd from the trailhead.
-(From the parking at the north end, the trail can be found by a short easy bushwack following a wash NNW from the parking passing a spring as you go.)
+The hike can be done in either direction, but I have done it from south to north as I knew where to start at the south end but not the north end when I began the hike.
+From the south end, the trail north begins across Crown King Rd from the trailhead.
+(From the parking at the north end, the trail can be found by a short easy bushwack following a wash NNW from the parking, passing a spring as you go.)

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.